Certificate Program Admissions

 - All graduate certificate programs will be reviewed within the course of regular graduate program assessment and review.

 - With the exception of courses offered in collaboration with another institution or expressly addressed in the certificate program requirements, a majority of credits for the certificate program must be completed at West Chester University.
-Graduate credits from another accredited institution may be accepted for transfer and are subject to the transfer of credit policy in place with approval of the department and the Vice Provost and Dean of Graduate Studies.
-Please refer to the Transfer Admissions section of the catalog.
+Graduate credits from another accredited institution may be accepted for transfer and are subject to the transfer of credit policy in place with approval of the department and the Dean of Graduate Studies.

 - Students pursuing a graduate certificate will be required to meet the same admissions and academic requirements as those defined for degree-seeking students (e.g., maintenance of a 3.0 GPA).